 Our key clients include UKWIR, Hong Kong Water Supplies Department, European Chemical Agency (ECHA) and Public Health England as well as various industrial clients.

-The successful candidate will get the opportunity to speak with such clients and build relationships if they wish.
+In this role you'll get the opportunity to build relationships with such clients.
 We are on a number of frameworks with European agencies such as ECHA, which opens up many opportunities of integrating and working with external toxicologists.
 One of our most exciting projects is the provision of toxicology and epidemiology reports to Public Health England to support the Expert Committees on Toxicity, Carcinogenicity and Mutagenicity.
 This enables us to be at the forefront of toxicological concepts, whilst interacting with expert toxicologists in the UK.